CS-5337-Spring-2017/ROVER_03/README.md

 ```
 node app.js
 ```
-Make sure you have nodejs installed.
+Note: Make sure you have NodeJs installed.

 2. Inside your eclipse project under src/controlServer run `RoverCommandProcessor.java`.
 This will run map and command processor and you'll be able to see all rovers at initial position.